SKIP TO:

 This Task Force supports development in northern Israel through initiatives in housing, employment, education, healthcare, and community well-being.

-Dr. Rob Colton, Co-Chair, Medical Center
+Dr. Rob Colton, Florida

 Atlantic 3